department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   // We use this instead of the title property in the JSON Schema 'ui:title': '',

   // We use this instead of the description property in the JSON Schema.
-This can be a string or a React component and would normally used on object fields in the schema to provide description text or html before a block of fields
+This can be
+  // a string or a React component and would normally used on object fields in the
-  'ui:description': '',
+  // schema to provide description text or html before a block of fields 'ui:description': '',

   // Use this to provide a function to make a field conditionally required.
+First
-First argument is the current form data and the second is the formContext object, which will contain the form data for other pages (tbd).
-You should avoid making a field required in the JSON schema and using `ui:required` on the same field.
+  // argument is the current form data and the second is the formContext object,
+  // which will contain the form data for other pages (tbd).
+You should avoid making
+  // a field required in the JSON schema and using `ui:required` on the same field.
   'ui:required': function (pageData) {
     return true || false;
   },

   // An object with field specific error messages.
-Structured by error name (from JSON schema error types).
-This is passed to custom validations in `ui:validations` if you want to allow configurable error messages in a validator.
+Structured by error name (from JSON
+  // Schema error types).
+This is passed to custom validations in `ui:validations` if
+  // you want to allow configurable error messages in a validator.
   'ui:errorMessages': {
     errorType: ''
   },
   'ui:options': {

-    // This is a string of class names that will be added to the widget for the current field.
-Similar to the default `classNames` property, but will put the class names on the input/select/etc element itself, rather than a surrounding `div`.
+    // This is a string of class names that will be added to the widget for the current
+    // field.
+Similar to the default `classNames` property, but will put the class names
+    // on the input/select/etc element itself, rather than a surrounding `div`.
     widgetClassNames: '',

-    // For Array fields, this is a component that is shown when the item in the array is being shown read-only on a normal form page (i.e. not on the review page).
+    // For Array fields, this is a component that is shown when the item in the array is
+    // being shown read-only on a normal form page (i.e. not on the review page).
     viewField: RowViewComponent,

-    // If you want a field to only be shown when another field is true, set this option to the property name.
-It will follow our ExpandingGroup pattern and expand underneath the field it is set to.
+    // If you want a field to only be shown when another field is true, set this option
+    // to the property name.
+It will follow our ExpandingGroup pattern and expand underneath
+    // the field it is set to.
     expandUnder: '',

     // Set this if you want to hide this field on the review page.